 Knowing where a decent rest stop is while you're on the road is crucial.
 Cell service can get spotty in rural Montana so it's always best to check a map before you leave, just in case.

 The great news: Montana has some of the most beautiful rest stops one could ask for!
-Seriously, my all time (anywhere) rest stop is on i-90 between Billings and Bozeman.
+Seriously, my all time (anywhere) favorite rest stop is on i-90 between Billings and Bozeman.
 So close to home!

 Always keep in mind, rest stops are not created equal.
 Services are almost certainly limited...some even have seasonal restrooms.

-Others, however, are quite nice with excellent rest rooms and even visitor building with decent tourist information.
+Others, however, are quite nice with excellent rest rooms and even a visitor building with decent tourist information.
 Montana rest areas may have some of the following amenities (and the map will let you know which ones).

 - Men/women's rest rooms

 - Handicap accessible

 - Picnic areas